Recommendation Strategies

 2. Viewed this, Bought that

-Purpose of the Model This model returns as recommendations items that were most frequently bought by visitors who also viewed the currently viewed item (the ID of this item should be passed in the recommendations request to the content generator).
+Purpose of the Model This model returns as recommendations items that were most frequently bought by users who also viewed the currently viewed item (the ID of this item should be passed in the recommendations request to the content generator).

 Model Output Items are then ordered in descending order of their score, and the top 23 items are selected.
 12 recommendations in the content generator response are first filled with items from those 23 items that satisfy filtering conditions.
 The remaining empty slots are then filled in with recommendations built by the Most Viewed model that satisfy filtering conditions and do not duplicate already selected items.
 The model may produce less than 12 recommendations if there are less than 12 items in the inventory file that are eligible for recommendations and that satisfy filtering conditions.
 In this case, all such items are returned in the content generator response.